-KILDARE AND DUBLIN CITY.
-At Kildare, lunch was not a complete success, but we ended up staying the night.
-We didn't expect to make this stop.
-Not sure how it happened.
-It was pretty there, and I was reading out of the guidebook about the nearby Japanese garden and, surprise, the Irish National Stud.
-We both like horses.
+we ended up staying the night.
+We didn't expect to make this stop, but it was pretty there, and I was reading out of the guidebook

 We heard much of Arkle, the racehorse-hero of Ireland.
 Later we saw his picture in all the pubs and restaurants.
 Dinner was non-existent: soup for me, sulks for craig.
 This was after inspecting and rejecting quite a few menus (which is how we know that Arkle's picture is everywhere).
 We went to bed very early, thinking there was not much to do in Kildare.